-San Mateo, CA — (November 29, 2017) — Openprise, the leader in data orchestration solutions for marketing and sales, polled 508 Dreamforce conference attendees in San Francisco earlier this month on their awareness of the General Data Protection Regulation (GDPR).
+San Mateo, CA — (November 29, 2017) — Openprise, the leader in revops automation for marketing and sales, polled 508 Dreamforce conference attendees in San Francisco earlier this month on their awareness of the General Data Protection Regulation (GDPR).

 GDPR, which takes effect on May 25, 2018, strengthens data protections for all individuals within the European Union (EU).
 In addition, it addresses the export of personal data outside the EU.
 It affects any company that has EU prospect or customer data in its marketing and sales systems, regardless of whether it has offices or salespeople in the EU.
 The penalties for non-compliance are steep: up to €20 million, or 4% of a company’s annual global revenue, whichever is greater, based on the seriousness of the breach and damages incurred.

 With only six months to go until GDPR takes effect in May, however, only about half of survey respondents at Dreamforce were aware of GDPR, and the number is even lower (43%) for those in sales and marketing.

 While awareness was higher (72%) for those who indicated that they had EU data in their company database, most said they’re still ill-prepared: only three out of five indicated that they had a framework to ensure GDPR compliance.

 Furthermore, awareness didn’t guarantee understanding or readiness.
 Of those who knew what GDPR was:

 - Only 49% had a framework in place for compliance.

 - 38% weren’t sure what the biggest challenge was when it comes to compliance.

 - 32% perceived “managing data stored across different parts of the organization” as the biggest hurdle, followed by a lack of understanding of GDPR’s impact (21%), and identifying who within the organization shoulders the responsibility (10%).